All the best Black Friday phone deals still available

 The Moto G Stylus is also the same as the Moto G Power at its core, with the same gigantic 5,000-mAh battery and 64GB of storage, along with a 6.4-inch display and triple-rear camera array.
 But the stylus adds a level of precision that makes navigating the phone more efficient.

 Samsung's affordable Galaxy S20 FE, which stands for "fan edition," packs many of the great features of its flagship siblings Galaxy S20 Ultra and Galaxy Note 20 Ultra, for a much lower price.
 The phone includes a solid triple camera, a powerful processor, IP68 waterproofing and 5G connectivity.
-You can get it from Samsung for $600.
 Read our Galaxy S20 FE review.

 The LTE version of Samsung's budget Galaxy A51 went on sale in the spring, and includes a 4,000-mAh battery, 128GB of storage, 4GB of RAM and expandable storage up to 512GB.
 During Best Buy's sale, you'll find the A51 in black, blue and white.